sparkhere-sys/archapt/README.md

 ...which makes it executable. if you put it in /usr/bin/ or any protected directory, use `sudo`.

 ### Binary
-if you want to mimic `apt`, do these commands:
+for the love of all things holy, DO NOT do this on a debian based distro. this will overwrite `apt` if it exists. do these commands:

 ```bash
 cd /usr/bin
 sudo touch apt
 sudo chmod +x apt
 ```

+you don't have to name it `apt`, but it is recommended

 open `apt` with your chosen text editor (use `sudo` or else you'll be stuck in readonly mode)